 - A dialog which lets you select from a vast

 number of formatting choices and save the combination under a name of

 - A set of pre-constructed WordArt schemes

-- Styles pane
+- Styles and Formatting pane

-combo).
-It can be set to show styles + formatting that you have applied yourself.
+table, and list) and the formatting that you have applied yourself.
 The New

 Style button in this pane opens a dialog to create a new style.
 Modify a